Spring Cleaning: Ripe Fruit Rots With Time

 This funny aspect of life— how they warn you of the existentialism to come, the fears, the loneliness, and when it comes, you are still so helplessly surprised.
 They tell you how everyone experiences the same horror, and when it comes, you feel isolated in it.
 They prophesy how lost you end up, and when it comes, you will never find your way back.

-And there’s no listening to them.
-That was never an option.
+And there is no listening to them.

 Branches & Leaves

 I had hesitations.
+I was 18.
 I knew we were catastrophically different.
-I was also young and possessed no awareness yet of relationships being able to end.
-A one-and-done mindset.
-Plus, he was good.
-Not bad, no, but never great.
+Also, young and possessing no awareness yet of relationships being able to end— a one-and-done mindset— he was good.
+I had nothing to compare this goodness to, nothing that shed light on its mediocrity.

-This boy, I am all too focused on this Spring, has become a mirror of my terror.
+This boy, whom I am all too focused on this Spring, has become a mirror of my terror.
 A projection of my change, or my growth, or my recession.
-I am O.K. with losing him, because I never let myself get close enough to ever have him.
+I feel O.K. with losing him, because I never let myself get close enough to ever have him.
+Dreams of marriage turned to gut-wrenching rejection.
+Turned to not letting either happen.
+Running, hiding.

 Trees & Their Fruits